 See your sleep data using the Samsung Health app and your watch or phone

-Wear the smartwatch snugly about 2 fingers above your wrist bone, put it into Bedtime mode (if not automatically scheduled), and get a good night’s sleep, then in the morning:
+Wear the smartwatch snugly about two fingers above your wrist bone, put it into Bedtime mode (if not automatically scheduled), and get a good night’s sleep in the morning:

 - Head to the home screen of your Galaxy Watch and select Samsung Health

 - Tap on the sleep icon

 - Scroll down and check your sleep stats, including your sleep score, actual sleep time, and weekly average sleep time.
 Keep scrolling to see all the information.

-You should see your sleep stats in detail if it’s all working as intended.
+You should see your sleep stats in detail if it works as intended.
 Your Samsung Galaxy watch tracks four stages in your sleep: awake, REM, light sleep, and deep sleep.

 If you don’t see any REM information and haven’t updated the latest operating system, REM tracking may turn off.